Mission and Learning Outcomes

 2. critical thinking skills,

-3. Ignatian values, to include but not limited to a commitment to an exploration of faith and the promotion of justice,
+3. Ignatian values, including an exploration of faith and the promotion of justice,

 4. the ability to communicate clearly and effectively,

-6. the ability to work effectively across race, ethnicity, culture, gender, religion and sexual orientation.
+6. the ability to work effectively across all distinctions of human diversity.